-- Before 8:00 AM: You may have a light breakfast, such as toast and coffee. - After 8:00 AM: You may only have clear liquids. - At 10:00 AM: Take 4 OsmoPrep tablets with 8 ounces of any clear liquid every 15 minutes for one hour (10:00, 10:15, 10:30, 10:45, & 11:00) for a total of 20 tablets in that hour. - Increase your fluid intake to at least 6-8 glasses of clear liquids today.
-This will help lessen stomach cramping. - After you are done taking the OsmoPrep tablets you need to take 1 simethicone tablet. - At 6:00 PM: Begin taking 4 OsmoPrep tablets with 8 ounces of any clear liquid every 15 minutes for 30 minutes (6:00, 6:15, 6:30) for a total of 12 tablets in 30 minutes. - After you are done taking the OsmoPrep tablets you need to take 1 simethicone tablet. - You may continue to drink clear liquids until midnight. - Bloating and nausea are common after the first dose of OsmoPrep, this is temporary and will improve once bowel movements start.
+- Before 8:00 AM: You may have a light breakfast, such as toast and coffee. - After 8:00 AM: You may only have clear liquids. - Increase your fluid intake to at least 6-8 glasses of clear liquids today.
+This will help lessen stomach cramping. - At 5:00 PM Drink an 8-ounce glass of bowel preparation every 15 minutes for a total of four glasses. - Fifteen (15) minutes later, drink an 8-ounce glass of clear liquids every 15 minutes for a total of two glasses. - After you finish drinking the MoviPrep take 1 simethicone tablet. - You may continue to drink clear liquids until midnight. - Bloating and nausea are common after the first few glasses of MoviPrep, this is temporary and will improve once bowel movements start.
 Rarely, people may have nausea or vomiting with the prep.
 If this occurs, give yourself a 30 to 90-minute break, rinse your mouth or brush your teeth, then continue drinking the prep solution. - Stomach cramping and diarrhea are normal from taking the prep. - Anal skin irritation or a flare of hemorrhoid inflammation may occur.
 If this happens, treat it with over-the-counter-remedies, such as hydro-cortisone cream, baby wipes, Vaseline, or TUCKS pads.
 Avoid products containing alcohol.
 If you have a prescription for hemorrhoid cream, you may use it.
 Please do not use suppositories.